“The Girl Who Faded Away” Music Film premiered at the iconic Grauman’s Chinese Theater on Hollywood Boulevard.

 Best Music Video at Multi Dimension Independent Film Festival (India)

-Best Music Video at Airflix Film Festival (India)
+Best Music Video at Pageant Film Festival (India)

 Outstanding Achievement Award (Music Video) at IndieX Film Fest (Los Angeles)